 In this article, we’ll discuss spinal stenosis and its most common causes.

-In cases of severe spinal stenosis, patients may also have trouble with bladder and bowel control.
+Symptoms of severe spinal stenosis can include difficulty with bladder and bowel control, as well as sexual dysfunction.
 If this occurs, patients should seek out emergency medical care, as it may be an indication of cauda equina syndrome.

 In one study, the prevalence of congenital lumbar spinal stenosis among U.S. patients was found to be 4.71% for relative stenosis and 2.62% for absolute stenosis.
 With relative stenosis, the anteroposterior (AP) dimension of the spinal canal shrinks to 12mm.
 With absolute stenosis, the AP dimension of the spinal canal shrinks to 10mm or less.